weberjn/org.openhab.automation.javascripting/README.md

 * you can use openHAB classes from the packages listed in [bnd.bnd](bnd.bnd).

-* the bundle manifest pulls in bundles from openHAB 3.2.0 so javarules only works under 3.2.0
+* the bundle manifest pulls in bundles from openHAB 3.4.0 so javarules only works under 3.4.0

 # Test

-* Copy org.openhab.automation.javarules-3.2.0.jar into the addons folder (download via the [Releases](https://github.com/weberjn/org.openhab.automation.javarules/releases) link).
+* Copy org.openhab.automation.javarules-3.4.0.jar into the addons folder (download via the [Releases](https://github.com/weberjn/org.openhab.automation.javarules/releases) link).

 * Copy from the sample Java classes into conf/automation/jsr223/

 (they are all in src/test/java)

 A Java class is loaded, compiled into memory and its onLoad() method executed.
+A Python or JS Script is evalated during load, this is simulated with the onLoad() method.
+So, rules can be defined programmatically in onLoad().
+Or, you can annotate public instance variables of type SimpleRule.
+See the CronRule sample.

 # Project for Scripts

 To have a script compile without errors in Eclipse, it should be in a Java project with openHAB dependencies and a dependency to javarules, of course.